bbauska/W3Cx-2of5/README.md

 moment, the mouse is usually over several elements, because if it is over a child element, it will be over the parent, grandparent, and great grandparent.
-Therefore, if you have two different style rules, such as li:hover and ul:hover, then they will *both* be activated,  when the mouse is over one of the list items.
+Therefore, if you have two different style rules, such as li:hover and ul:hover, then they will <i>both</i> be activated,  when the mouse is over one of the list items.
 <!------------------------------------------------------------------------------------------------>
 <!------------------------------- 130. hover pseudo-class  (280) --------------------------------->